-- Why do we set Goals? - What is the difference between process, performance, and outcome Goals? - What can you learn form the process of setting and working toward your Goals? - How is target awareness related to other golf fundamentals you gave learned? - What should you do if your opponent accidently steps on your ball?
+- Why do we set Goals? - What is the difference between process, performance, and outcome Goals? - What can you learn from the process of setting and working toward your Goals? - How is target awareness related to other golf fundamentals you have learned?